-Nihon-ken Hozonkai (The Japanese Dog Preservation Society) was formed to maintain and preserve six specific native Japanese dog breeds.
-This organization is similar to the American Kennel Club (AKC) in the United States, and they hold their own annual dog show as well.
-The six recognized breeds are Shiba, Kai, Hokkaido, Shikoku, Kishu, and Akita, and each has a rich, distinct history that sets them apart.
-There are also four additional dog breeds that were bred in Japan and imported to the United States.
-Let’s find out more about the unique characteristics of all ten of these Japanese dog breeds.
+The Japanese Dog Preservation Society, Nihon-ken Hozonkai, was created to maintain and preserve six specific native Japanese dog breeds.
+This organization is similar to the American Kennel Club (AKC) in the United States, and it also presents an annual dog show.
+The six breeds are Shiba, Kai, Hokkaido, Shikoku, Kishu, and Akita, and each has a rich, distinct history that sets them apart.
+Four additional Japanese dog breeds — the chin, terrier, spitz, and mastiff — are imported to the United States.
+Continue reading to learn more about the unique characteristics of all ten of these Japanese dog breeds.

 1. Shiba (Shiba Inu)